-Peter Coffee, VP for Strategic Research at Salesforce, has been with the company for ten years.
-He collaborates with global customer and partner communities on CIO strategies, security practices, and delivery of connected product and “big data” solutions in concert with account teams in many industries.
+Peter Coffee, VP for Strategic Research at Salesforce, has been with the company for eleven years.
+He collaborates with global customer and partner communities on digital transformation strategies and IT practices in development, governance and emerging-technology adoption.

 Peter received his civil engineering degree from MIT in 1978, and an MBA from Pepperdine University in 1985.
 He has held faculty appointments in expert-systems programming (UCLA), IT management (Pepperdine), and business analytics (Chapman College); he has lectured at Stanford, CalTech, Harvard Business School, and the Sloan School of Management at MIT as well as other institutions in Europe, Asia and South America.
 Recognitions include a Neal Award for excellence in business journalism and a McGan Silver Antenna Award for service to the international ham radio community.
 He has served as a Boy Scout backpack expedition leader, community food bank chair, and volunteer science educator; he currently advises on curriculum and degree program planning in analytics and “big data” initiatives for three U.S. universities.
 Follow him @petercoffee.